crised/server_android/applications/README.md

 to deploy the application to running Jboss 7 server.

+All members in cache can be access via [http://localhost:8080/rest-server/rest/members/](http://localhost:8080/rest-server/rest/members/).

 ## Issues

-1. EJB timer is problematic when use CDI together, the @Schedule dose not work as expected.
-Must get CDI bean manually in @Schedule type EJB.
+1. The JAXWS client does not share the same models(Member) with the server side (acme).

+2. The Date format processing in JAXWS...maybe change to Joda date and time to get united programming model.

-2. Logger will switch to log4j one instead of the JDK logging, this is not an issue, just a small improvement.
+3. Logger will be switched to log4j logger instead of the JDK logging, this is not an issue, just a small improvement.